StevenCalverley/presi/README.md

 ## Architectire and state approach

+### Navigation

+Implemented structure to support expansion.
+Currently the app requires a list of prescriptions with a single view page.
+The implemented structure has the following advantages

+1. Deep Linking - this allows future notifications/URLs to link to a single prescription page via id
+2. Scale - The structure supports a themed approach where prescriptions is a dedicated area (Normally a tab) which then allows for support of other areas e.g a profile page
+   - Implementing a tabbed navigation will support multiple areas

+### State Management

 Implemented state mangement via zustand to support scalbility as the app is build out to allow CRUD operations This will provide a single source for managing the state across the app.
 As the app progress to use a backend API for data this will also provide a central location for managing the interaction to the sever.